 Precautions to help prevent the spread of Coronavirus at our concerts

-We understand there might be a certain nervousness for some audience members after such a lengthy period of lockdowns and restrictions.
+We understand some audience members might be nervous about attending the concerts after such a lengthy period of lockdowns and restrictions … and with the current increase in infections.
 The health and wellbeing of all our audience and artists continues to be our absolute priority, so we would like to share with you:

 The arrangements we are putting in place to help to protect you: